tbrowder/GraphicsMagick/README.md

 DESCRIPTION
 ===========

-**GraphicsMagickUtils** Uses the [http://graphicsmagick.org](http://graphicsmagick.org) suite of tools to provide command-line (CL) programs and functions for manipulating images programmatically.
+**GraphicsMagick** Uses the [http://graphicsmagick.org](http://graphicsmagick.org) suite of tools to provide command-line (CL) programs and functions for manipulating images programmatically.

-Your host computer **must** have the GraphicsMagic package, with its `gm` CL program already installed.
+Your host computer **must** have the GraphicsMagick package, with its `gm` CLI program already installed.
 For some features it also requires the GTK3 library.

 To install those packages on a Debian host: